 If you follow various blog series from Getting Smart, many resources are available for educators to explore best practices and ways to prepare students for the future.
 In particular, referring to the future of work series and the future of learning topic, we can learn more about entrepreneurialism, generation DIY, the gig economy and preparing students for the future.

 We best support students by staying informed of different learning networks, organizations, and opportunities available, which provide resources for these emerging topics and trends.
 Here are some ways to learn more and to start making connections with real-world learning for students and educators.

 Organizations With Global Reach

-1. Remake Learning, a Pittsburgh-based, international network formed in 2007, is making an impact for educators and students around the world.
+1. Remake Learning, a Pittsburgh-based network formed in 2007, is making an impact for educators and students around the world.
 Remake Learning provides networking and professional learning opportunities for educators and offers events throughout the year.